American Society of Plumbing Engineers: Publications

 The Society maintains a publishing program, spearheaded by the profession's basic reference text, the Plumbing Engineering Design Handbook.
 The Plumbing Engineering Design Handbook, published in four volumes, encompasses 50 chapters providing comprehensive details of the accepted practices and design criteria used in the field of plumbing engineering.
 ASPE's published library of professional technical manuals and handbooks includes the Domestic Water Heating Design Manual, Engineering Plumbing Design, and The Plumbing Engineering and Design Handbook of Tables, the only plumbing reference tool of its kind.

 Professional Certification

 ASPE sponsors a national certification program for engineers and designers of plumbing systems, which carries the designation "Certified in Plumbing Design" or CPD.
-The certification program provides the profession, the plumbing industry, and the general public with a single, comprehensive qualification of professional competence for engineers and designers of plumbing systems.
+The certification program claims to provides the profession, the plumbing industry, and the general public with a single, comprehensive qualification of professional competence for engineers and designers of plumbing systems.
 The CPD tests hundreds of engineers and designers at centers throughout the United States annually.
 Created to provide a single, uniform, national credential in the field of engineered plumbing systems, the CPD program is not in any way connected to any state-regulated Professional Engineer (PE) registration.

-ASPE also developed the Certified in Plumbing Design Technician (CPDT) program to provide professional recognition of qualified individuals who design plumbing systems.
-The CPDT certification was developed as a precursor to the Certified in Plumbing Design certification.